 - Top Things to See in Tokyo by my good friend Serena

 - The Instagrammer’s guide to cafes in Tokyo by Drea Chong

 - Tokyo eats by Daniel Food Diary

 Alright, that was super long.
-If you end up doing any of my itinerary, please comment below and let me know how it was!
-Also, if there is any information you want to know about Tokyo, let me know in comments below and i’ll try to answer them.
-I want your first visit to Tokyo to be as magical as possible :D I love Tokyo.
+If you end up doing any of my itineraries, please comment below and let me know how it was!
+Also, if there is any information you want to know about Tokyo, let me know in comments below and I’ll try to answer them.
+I want your first visit to Tokyo to be as magical as possible 😀 I love Tokyo.